sensu/web/README.md

 ## Contributing

-Sensu is and always will be open source, and we continue to highly value community contribution.
+Sensu is and always will be open source, and we continue to highly value community contributions.
 For guidelines on how to contribute to this project, how to hack on Sensu, and information about what we require from project contributors, please see [CONTRIBUTING.md].